pingcap/docs-tidb-operator/en/backup-to-azblob-using-br.md

 ## Delete the backup CR

-If you no longer need the backup CR, refer to [Delete the Backup CR](backup-restore-overview.md#delete-the-backup-cr).
+If you no longer need the backup CR, you can delete it by referring to [Delete the Backup CR](backup-restore-overview.md#delete-the-backup-cr).

 ## Troubleshooting